- For Business

 If the Raid controller support to expand Raid 5, you need insert a new hard disk to the existing hardware Raid and organize this Raid using Raid controller.

 Some unallocated space will appear on this Raid.
 Install the Raid partition software - EaseUS Partition Master Server and then resize the Raid partition with the unallocated space.The problem of how to resize/extend Raid 5 array in a safe way will be effortlessly solved.

 Unless the highpoint controller which supports a Raid expansion feature,there isn't any direct methods for you to expand Raid 5 array.

-The only other way is to first backup data on Raid 5.
+The other way is to first backup data on Raid 5.
 Then delete the 3 drive array and re-create it as a 4 drive array.
+Then break the Raid array, connect the new disk to computer and recombine the Raid 5 array by using the Raid controller with all the disks you want to utilize.
 Restore the data to the new larger Raid 5 array.

 Note: If you add a disk that's larger than the other disks, it will be resized to match the capacity of the others.
 For example, if you have three 80 GB disks and add a 160 GB disk you will only be able to use 80 GB of the 160 in your new configuration.
 The rest space of the drive will be unusable.
 So the Raid 5 copy software is your best choice.